frodef/getx/README.md

 ### Special indicators and evaluation

+This section contains information that can normally be ignored.

-Note that GETX:SEEK, GETX:SELECT etc. are normal functions, and by CL evaluation rules cannot themselves perform the query according to GETX:? query processing.
-Rather, these functions return "special forms" (i.e. lists) that are recognized by GETX:? to perform the relevant operation.
+GETX:SEEK, GETX:SELECT etc. are normal functions, and by CL evaluation rules cannot themselves perform the query according to GETX:? query processing.
+Rather, these functions return internal "special forms" (i.e. lists) that are the indicators recognized by GETX:? to perform the relevant operation.
 For example:

     > (getx:select :first-name "Frode")
     => (GETX::%SELECT :FIRST-NAME "Frode" EQUAL)

+No query processing is performed here, just trivial list manipulation.
-This list is then processed by rule 3 of the GETX:? query processing rules above.
-Each "special form" is documented by its own docstring.
+The resulting list (indicator) is processed by rule 3 of the GETX:? query processing rules above.
+In other words, these two forms are
+equivalent:

+    > (getx:? data (getx:select :name "Frode"))
+    > (getx:? data '(getx::%select :name "Frode" equal))

+The list whose CAR is GETX::%SELECT is the actual indicator, while the function GETX:SELECT is merely a convenient way to create that indicator.
+GETX::%SELECT also names the function that actually performs the query processing, while GETX:SELECT is referred to as its "surface syntax function".

+Each "special indicator" is documented by its own docstring, and its syntax is given by the surface syntax function's lambda-list.
 The idea is to have resonably intuitive surface syntax that also adheres to standard evaluation rules, and is reasonably efficient.
 Often, the transformation above can be inlined and performed compile-time.
-See macro GETX::DEFINE-GETX for details.
+See macro GETX::DEFINE-GETX and GETX:?? for details.

-Non-special indicators are all self-evaluating, and thereby avoid this problem.
+Non-special indicators, such as integers and keywords, are mostly self-evaluating, and thereby avoid this problem.

 ## Example